NOMU: Neural Optimization-based Model Uncertainty: Experimental Evaluation

-\paragraph{Experiment setup} In BO, the goal is to maximize an unknown expensive-to-evaluate function, given a budget of function queries.
-We use a set of synthetic test functions with different characteristics from the same library as before, but now in $5$ to $20$ dimensions $d$, transformed to $X=[-1,1]^d,\ f(X)=[ -1,1]$.\footnote{These functions are designed for minimization.
-We multiply them by $-1$ and equivalently maximize instead.} For each test function, we randomly sample $8$ initial points~$\left(x_i,f(x_i)\right)$ and let each algorithm choose $64$ further function evaluations (one by one) using its upper UB as acquisition function.
-This corresponds to a setting where one can only afford $72$ expensive function evaluations in total.\footnote{We also ran simulations with $100$ random initial points and $64$ BO steps, but did not observe an improvement.} We provide details regarding the selected hyperparameters for each algorithm in \Cref{subsubsec:Hyperparameters}.
-We measure the performance of each algorithm based on its \emph{final regret} $|\max_{x\in X} f(x)-\max_{i\in\fromto{72}} f(x_i)| \in [0,2]$.
+\paragraph{Setting} In BO, the goal is to maximize an unknown expensive-to-evaluate function, given a budget of function queries.
+We use a set of test functions with different characteristics from the same library as before, but now in $5$ to $20$ dimensions $d$, transformed to $X=[-1,1]^d,\ f(X)=[ -1,1]$.\footnote{These functions are designed for minimization.
+We multiply them by $-1$ and equivalently maximize instead.} Additionally, we again use Gaussian BNNs to create a generative test-bed consisting of a large variety of test functions (see \Cref{subsubsec:GenerativeTestbed}).
+For each test function, we randomly sample $8$ initial points~$\left(x_i,f(x_i)\right)$ and let each algorithm choose $64$ further function evaluations (one by one) using its upper UB as acquisition function.
+This corresponds to a setting where one can only afford $72$ expensive function evaluations in total.
+We provide details regarding the selected hyperparameters for each algorithm in \Cref{subsubsec:Hyperparameters}.
+We measure the performance of each algorithm based on its \emph{final regret} $|\max_{x\in X} f(x)-\max_{i\in\fromto{72}} f(x_i)|/|\max_{x\in X} f(x)|$.